Ich Muss! The 6 German Modal Verbs You Need to Know Now

 Remember: The modal verb is conjugated and the infinitive of the secondary verb comes at the end of the sentence.

 To get a better idea of how modal verbs are used in everyday German by native speakers, you’ll want to get exposure to plenty of real-life German media—media that’s been optimized for learning.
-And that’s exactly what you’ll find on FluentU.

-Let’s take a closer look at each of the modals, so you can easily recognize them—and how they are formed and used—when you hear them in the wild.
+Now, let’s take a closer look at each of the modals, so you can easily recognize them—and how they are formed and used—when you hear them in the wild.

 A note about zu